xies4/run_cellranger_in_mac/README.md

 The following command line checkes the version of the linux system:
 ```
+Replace the folder with your own folder in which has the cellrange folder, refdata folder and raw data folder
+FOLDER="/Users/xies4/Desktop/opt"
 docker run -v $FOLDER:$FOLDER bioconductor/bioconductor_docker lsb_release -a
 ```